awesome-neurodiversity/awesome-neurodiversity/README.md

 * [**So Someone Told You You Might Be Autistic, Huh?**](https://coda.io/@mykola-bilokonsky/public-neurodiversity-support-center/so-someone-told-you-you-might-be-autistic-huh-105) - An essay by [the creator of the Public Neurodiversity Support Center](https://coda.io/@mykola-bilokonsky) in fine tradition of Autistic people getting diagnosed as adults, burning out, and then dedicating their lives to helping others avoid their fate.[^5]
 * [**The Big "You Might Be Autistic If" Twitter thread**](https://twitter.com/mykola/status/1112883937272107008?s=20) - An precussor to the essay mentioned above, although the author also [states](https://twitter.com/mykola/status/1382340935674118147?s=20) that these also overlaps with ADHD.
 * [**@Schnumn#twitter.com's commic on the overlap between Autism and ADHD**](https://twitter.com/schnumn/status/1461777605745651712?s=21) - An comic where the artist addresses questions about why some people think ADHD and autism are part of the same spectrum and why some people disagree.

 [^5]: While autism is usually diagnosed in children (like in the case of @ajhalili2006), most Autistic adults were undiagnosed for decades due to numerous reasons, including stigma and finanical reasons.
-We don't want to gatekeep self-diagnosed people here, although we believe in quitable access to official diagnosis [(jump to section)](https://coda.io/@mykola-bilokonsky/public-neurodiversity-support-center/so-someone-told-you-you-might-be-autistic-huh-105#_lurDF).
+We don't want to gatekeep self-diagnosed people here, although we believe in equitable access to official diagnosis [(jump to section)](https://coda.io/@mykola-bilokonsky/public-neurodiversity-support-center/so-someone-told-you-you-might-be-autistic-huh-105#_lurDF).

 ### ADHD